 - Wikipedia provides opportunity to reconcile physically disparate information resources in an online space and to collectively develop new knowledge and information.
 This can be seen in the Wikipedia article describing the Journals of the First Fleet which highlights the narratives around settlement of Australia by the British from the perspectives of those on board the ships of the First Fleet.
-This article, created by a variety of editors, draws on digitised resources from the State Library of New South Wales, transcriptions from the Transcribe Bentham Project at the University College of London and a wide variety of published sources. - The digital editing platform provide by Wikipedia allows for editors to make contributions from any location, contributing a variety of perspectives that may be local and global.
+This article, created by a variety of editors, draws on digitised resources from the State Library of New South Wales, transcriptions from the Transcribe Bentham Project at the University College of London and a wide variety of published sources. - The digital editing platform Wikipedia allows editors to make contributions from any location, contributing a variety of perspectives that may be local and global.
 Contributions in more than 200 languages reflect both migration patterns and the ability of communities around the world to contribute regardless of location.
-Exposing collections and research materials in this ecosystem reaches experts around the world, and requires their knowledge to create. - In many instances, Wikipedia has become a de facto public face of science and other fields of endeavour, acting as a pathfinder to secondary and primary sources. - Further, there are currently 282 languages with active Wikipedias, with some articles translated into other languages and others written from scratch in each language.
-Though representing a wide and global perspective, many of the smaller languages do not have vibrant or active language communities, and many minority cultures that use a shared language are underrepresented -- thus offering opportunities for improved coverage and advocacy by stewards of these cultures and languages in libraries and archives.
+Exposing collections and research

+Opportunities for Academic and Research Libraries and Wikipedia: A Discussion paper materials in this ecosystem reaches experts around the world, while also requiring the knowledge of expert communities to create.

+- In many instances, Wikipedia has become a de facto public face for science and other fields of endeavour, acting as a pathfinder to secondary and primary sources. - Further, there are over 280 languages with active Wikipedias, with some articles translated into other languages and others written from scratch in each language.
+Though representing a wide and global perspective, many of the smaller languages do not have vibrant or active language communities, and many minority cultures that use a shared language are underrepresented thus offering opportunities for improved coverage and advocacy by stewards of these cultures and languages in libraries and archives.